EENI Global Business School.

 The International Bureau of Containers and Intermodal Transport (BIC) publishes and maintains the BIC Code Register since 1970.
 The BIC Code is a container owner code.

-1. The BIC Code allows an adequate identification of the containers and facilitates the border crossing without delays;
+1. The BIC Code allows an adequate identification of the containers and facilitates the border crossing without delays

-2. BIC Code or ISO Alpha Codes: International Identification Codes of Container Owners;
+2. BIC Code or ISO Alpha Codes: International Identification Codes of Container Owners

-3. ISO 6346 Standard: Coding, identification and marking of cargo containers.
+3. ISO 6346 Standard: Coding, identification and marking of cargo containers

 The BIC Code (International Identification Codes of Container Owners) is accepted by:

-1. World Customs Organization (WCO);
+1. World Customs Organization (WCO)

-2. Customs Convention on Containers;
+2. Customs Convention on Containers

-3. TIR Convention;
+3. TIR Convention

-4. International Road Transport Union (IRU);
+4. International Road Transport Union (IRU)

-5. International Union of Railways (UIC);
+5. International Union of Railways

-6. International Chamber of Shipping (ICS);
+6. International Chamber of Shipping

 International Party Identification and Location Codes (LOCODES) of the UN: encoded geographic identification